barbaris-in/docker-utils/README.md

 sudo docker-ips
 ```

-To start containers from current directory and collect IP addresses of started containers to /etc/hosts, use:
+To start containers from current directory and collect IP addresses of active containers to /etc/hosts, use:
 ```
 sudo dcu
 ```